 I am Jonathon Tomlinson.
-I am an NHS GP and I originally set up this blog to inform twitterers and others about the great scandal going on with the NHS, which is its conversion into a pre-1948 (start of the NHS) market economy as a result of steady lobbying from UK and US private health insurers and a prevailing neoliberal political ideology.
+I am an NHS GP working in Hackney, London.
+I originally set up this blog to inform twitterers and others about the great scandal going on with the NHS, which is its conversion into a pre-1948 (start of the NHS) market economy as a result of steady lobbying from UK and US private health insurers and a prevailing neoliberal political ideology.
 For more about neoliberal politics and healthcare reform please see Dr Clive Peedell’s blog.
 I believe, like Virchow that,

 “Medicine is a social science and politics is nothing else but medicine on a large scale.
 Medicine as a social science, as the science of human beings, has the obligation to point out problems and to attempt their theoretical solution; the politician, the practical anthropologist, must find the means for their actual solution”.